AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

 The coagulant bond strength provides a link between diffuser-jet reverser design and plate settler design.

-We can substitute Equation :eq:`d_floc_G` into Equation :eq:`vt_of_floc` and solve for the maximum jet reverser velocity gradient that will produce flocs that are large enough to be captured by the sedimentation tank.
-The capture velocity of the sedimentation tank must be equal to or smaller than the floc terminal velocity to ensure capture of the floc.
+We can substitute Equation :eq:`d_floc_G` into Equation :eq:`vt_of_floc` and solve for the maximum jet reverser velocity gradient that will produce flocs that are large enough to be captured by the clarifier.
+The capture velocity of the clarifier must be equal to or smaller than the floc terminal velocity to ensure capture of the floc.

 .. math::
   :label: vc_of_G